plus3it/SystemPrep/README.md

 ### Cloudformation Templates

-We also provide some AWS Cloudformation templates that are integrated with the SystemPrep framework.
+We also provide AWS Cloudformation templates that are integrated with the SystemPrep framework.
 Feel free to use them as quick start examples to get a feel for the framework, or as reference examples for building your own templates.